 Become a Fair Play Volunteer

-The Fair Players are specially trained volunteers who are on site at the Harbour Party and Mardi Gras Party to share legal and safety information with party-goers, monitor and document the operations of the NSW Police Force and provide support to people who have been searched or questioned by police.
+The Fair Players are specially trained volunteers who are on site at the Mardi Gras Party to share legal and safety information with party-goers, monitor and document the operations of the NSW Police Force and provide support to people who have been searched or questioned by police.

 To become a volunteer, please read the information and fill in the application form below.